Cruise operator Carnival discloses breach of crew, guests' personal data - Bloomberg News

-Carnival, whose shares were down 2%, noticed the suspicious activity on March 19 and acted quickly to "prevent further unauthorized access," the report added. (https://bit.ly/3wAmnjz)
+Carnival, whose shares were down 2%, noticed the suspicious activity on March 19 and acted quickly to "prevent further unauthorized access," the report added. (bit.ly/3wAmnjz)

 The Miami-based company also alerted individuals whose data had been compromised and set up a call center to respond to their queries, according to the report.